 Thanks to digital photography, we’re taking more pictures now than at any time in history.
 The ease of taking photos, though, doesn’t translate into ease of managing all those images.
 Most of us have thousands of digital photos spread across phones, cameras, memory cards, computers and tablets.

 In addition, printed pictures are easy for family to happen upon in a closet or old trunk.
 What are the chances that, years down the road, your grandchild will know—and know how—to access the device or digital account holding his parent’s childhood photos?
+Follow these six steps to ensure that never happens, and your family can enjoy your collection for generations to come.

 “Make it a habit once a month to gather all your images from your phone, camera, tablet, and other devices, and download them into a folder on your computer,” says Nelson.
 You may want to download more frequently, depending how many photos you take.
 But a month is the longest you’ll want to wait, or the task will seem overwhelming.